agargaro/three.ez/packages/InstancedMesh2/README.md

 ## 📚 Documentation

-The API documentation is available [here](https://agargaro.github.io/three.ez/docs/api).
+The API documentation is available [here](https://agargaro.github.io/three.ez/docs/api/namespaces/InstancedMesh2).
+Automatic documentation also included patched properties and methods from other libraries in the repository.
+Please ignore properties and methods not defined within 'InstancedMesh2.ts'.

 ## 🤝 Contributing